netw0rm/atlaskit/README.md

 #### Example for React projects

-AtlasKit is built for React.
-If you'd like to use a component like the Avatar component, here is how to get started:
+AtlasKit components are built for React.
+Here's an example of using the Avatar component:

 1. First, you specify a component into your project as a dependency using npm: `npm install @atlaskit/avatar`
 2. Then you can use it in your React projects like this: